-As the murderous drug kingpin fell, the world breathed a collective sigh of relief.
-Many took credit for the kill, but who was truly responsible for Pablo Escobar's death?
+As the murderous drug kingpin fell, many took credit for the kill, but who was truly responsible for Pablo Escobar's death?

 “I would rather have a grave in Colombia than a jail cell in the U.S.”